Papirosnik/GoogleApkExpansionFileForMarmalade/README.md

 				NULL);	 // Don't use the patch expansion file

 			// check if the main obb file exists
-			// probably, you should perform some extra validation here (check file size, crc or something else) if (s3eApkExpansionFileNeedDownloadMainObb())
+			// probably, you should perform some extra validation here (check its size, crc or something else) if (s3eApkExpansionFileNeedDownloadMainObb())
 			{
 				// register necessary callbacks